-Today in Department 10 of the Tulare County Superior Court, Visalia Division, Judge Kathryn Montejano sentenced Northern gang member Eric Jimenez, age 34, of Strathmore, to death for murder.

-On June 13, 2018, Jimenez was found guilty of first-degree murder with the special circumstances that the murder was committed in the commission of a robbery, that the crime was committed for a criminal street gang, and that the murder was part of multiple murders.
-Jimenez was also found guilty of second-degree murder with the special allegation that the crime was committed for a street gang, one count of conspiracy to commit murder, one count of conspiracy to dissuade a witness, one count of dissuading a witness, one count of first-degree residential robbery, and one count of vehicle theft.
+Today in Department 10 of the Tulare County Superior Court, Visalia Division, Judge Kathryn Montejano presiding, a jury reached a verdict of death for Northern gang member Eric Jimenez, age 33, of Strathmore, following a June 13, 2018, conviction for multiple murders.
+Jimenez was found guilty of first-degree murder with the special circumstances that the murder was committed in the commission of a robbery, that the crime was committed for a criminal street gang, and that the murder was part of multiple murders.
+Jimenez was also found guilty second-degree murder with the special allegation that the crime was committed for a street gang, one count of conspiracy to commit murder, one count of conspiracy to dissuade a witness, one count of dissuading a witness, one count of first-degree residential robbery, and one count of vehicle theft.
 Each count is a felony.